Empty Wooden Cutting Board

-Whichever kind of wooden cutting board you use; all cutting boards should be cleaned and sanitized frequently.
-Some of the various techniques recommended for cutting boards are as follows (you decide which is best):
+All cutting boards should be cleaned and sanitized frequently, regardless of the type you are using.
+Some of the various techniques recommended for cutting boards are as follows (you decide which is best for yours!):

-All cutting boards, and other food surfaces, should be kept dry when not in use.
+All cutting boards and other food surfaces should be kept dry when not in use.
 Resident bacteria survive no more than a few hours without moisture.
-Keep moisture of any type from standing on the block for long periods of time.
+Keep moisture of any type from standing on the block for long periods.
 Beware of moisture collecting beneath the board if you leave it on the counter.
 If you can, prop one end up when not using your board.
+Empty wooden cutting board on rustic blue table.

 To eliminate garlic, onion, fish, or other smells from your cutting board:

-Coarse salt or baking soda – Rub the board with course salt or baking soda.
-Let stand a few minutes and wipe salt or baking soda from board, and then rinse.
+• Coarse salt or baking soda – Rub the board with course salt or baking soda.
+Let stand a few minutes, wipe salt or baking soda from the board, and then rinse.
 You may need to re-season after rinsing your cutting board/chopping block.

 Use a good steel scraper or spatula often when using the board.
 Scraping removes 75% of the moisture that builds up on a wooden cutting board.
 An occasional sanding will return a wooden board to a smooth luster.
 But never scrub a wooden board with a steel brush (a steel brush will ruff up the finish and should be avoided).